swapnilsarwe/nova-icndb-card/README.md

 ...
 ```

-Now you can configure the category from which you dont want to display jokes on the dashboard.
+Also you can configure the category from which you dont want to display jokes on the dashboard.

 The complete list of categories can be checked out here
 ```